openstack/manila/doc/source/configuration/shared-file-systems/drivers/cephfs_driver.rst

     E.g. a native driver that already uses `client.manila` Ceph identity, issue command `ceph auth caps client.manila mon 'allow r' mgr 'allow rw'`

-For the CephFS Native driver, the auth ID should be set as follows:
+If you are deploying the CephFS driver with Native CephFS or using an NFS service deployed with ceph management commands, the auth ID should be set as
+follows:

 .. code-block:: console